FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 -bf
 ```

-List of brute force cracking protocols: **smb, ssh, redis, ftp, rdp, mysql, mongodb, memcached, vnc**
+Brute force cracking protocol list: **smb,ssh,redis,ftp,rdp,mysql,mongodb,memcached,vnc**

 ### -bf-smb
-Smb protocol brute-force cracking, support and user:pass and hashs brute-force cracking
+Smb protocol brute force cracking, supporting brute force cracking with user:pass and hashs.

-Used in combination with portscan, automatically add the ip:port of the smb protocol in the portscan result to the scan queue, just enter
+Used in combination with portscan.
+Automatically add the smb protocol ip:port in the portscan result to the scanning queue.
+Just enter:

 ```plain
 -bf-smb ps
 ```

-http scan can also specify the ip:port list separately, for example, you can enter
+Http scanning can also specify a separate list of ip:port.
+For example, you can enter:

 ```plain
 -bf-smb 192.168.146.1/24:445,192.168.146.1-255:445,ipport.txt